fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/New-AadrmRightsDefinition.md

 ```

 ## DESCRIPTION
-The **New-AadrmRightsDefinition** cmdlet creates a **Rights Definition** object that you store as a variable and then use to create or update a custom rights policy template when you use the [Add-AadrmTemplate](./Add-AadrmTemplate.md) or [Set-AadrmTemplateProperty](./Set-AadrmTemplateProperty.md) cmdlet.
+The **New-AadrmRightsDefinition** cmdlet creates a **Rights Definition** object that you store as a variable and then use to create or update a custom Rights Management template when you use the [Add-AadrmTemplate](./Add-AadrmTemplate.md) or [Set-AadrmTemplateProperty](./Set-AadrmTemplateProperty.md) cmdlet.

 A **Rights Definition** object expresses the rights that users have to content that Azure Rights Management protects.
 You can specify a user, a group, or all users in an organization.

+Similar configuration can also be done when you create or configure a custom template in the Azure classic portal, but this cmdlet offers more fine-grained control.

 Tip: You can this cmdlet to enable secure collaboration with other organizations.
 For example, provide an external group VIEW and DOCEDIT rights to collaborate on a joint project.
 Or, provide VIEW rights to all users in a partner organization.

+For more information about custom templates, including how to configure them in the Azure classic portal, see "Configuring custom templates for Azure Rights Management" (https://docs.microsoft.com/rights-management/deploy-use/configure-custom-templates) on the Microsoft documentation site.

 ## EXAMPLES